harrytothemoon/snapask-test/README.md

 - Image source: PNG files provided by the website and hand-drawn SVG files.
 - Use CSS custom properties (variables) to manage frequently used colors.
 - Import normalize.css: provides better cross-browser consistency in the default styling of HTML elements.
-- Cross-browser: Considering that FireFox does not support the pseudo elements of input tag.
+- Cross-browser: Considering that FireFox does not support the pseudo elements of input tag (on going).

 ## Available Scripts